ReviewNB/support/README.md

 It's a place for issues and feature requests related to [ReviewNb](https://reviewnb.com) usage.

 ### What is ReviewNb
 It's a GitHub App that helps in version controlling Jupyter Notebooks.
-You can add it to on any of your GitHub repositories and be able to see visual diff (see below) instead of the diffiult to read [JSON diff](https://github.com/amit1rrr/PythonDataScienceHandbook/pull/1/files#diff-30a2a6562c626b99b9c69ce3e26ddc03) that's common with Jupyter Notebook.
+You can add it to on any of your GitHub repositories and you'll be able to see visual diff (see below) instead of the diffiult to read [JSON diff](https://github.com/amit1rrr/PythonDataScienceHandbook/pull/1/files#diff-30a2a6562c626b99b9c69ce3e26ddc03) that's common with Jupyter Notebook.

 Know more about it one our [website](https://www.reviewnb.com/) or read the [introductory blog](https://towardsdatascience.com/introducing-reviewnb-visual-diff-for-jupyter-notebooks-6797e6dfa20c).